Are you thinking of buying a portable air conditioner but not sure how you’re supposed to vent it?

 Up next, we’ll get into the various ways in which you can vent a portable air conditioner with and without a window.

-If you’re more interested in saving money on a unit, take a look at our cheap portable air conditioner list.
+If you’re more interested in saving money on a unit, take a look at our best cheap portable air conditioners list.

 Portable Air Conditioner Venting Options

 The easiest and most common way to vent your portable air conditioner is through a traditional window in your home.